 A mole, sometimes known as a birthmark, is a non-cancerous disorder of pigmented skin cells.
-Moles can vary in their color and shade.
-They are by and large, medium to dark brown and can even be skin-colored or black at times.
-Most of the moles are regular in shape, flat and moderately even as well.
-A few moles are raised and these are typically delicate to touch and lighter in shading.
-They may or may not cause any kind of pain.
+They can vary in color and shade and by and large, can be medium to dark brown, sometimes they can be skin-colored or black too.
+Most of them are regular in shape, flat to moderately even as well.
+Sometimes, they appear to be slightly raised above the skin, are delicate to touch and lighter in shade.
+Also, they may or may not cause any kind of pain.

-Everybody needs to check their moles at least once in every three months, because of the following reasons
+You need to get your moles checked at least once in every three months, because of the following reasons:

-In case you have noticed the growth of new moles or have a nearby relative with a medical background marked by melanoma.
+In case you have noticed the growth of new moles or have a family history with medical background marked by melanoma.

-You need to watch out for any moles that do not look like your other moles specifically.
-Dysplastic moles are the ones that look different than normal moles and may lead to melanoma.
+You need to watch out for moles that do not look like your other moles specifically.
+Dysplastic moles are the ones that look different from the normal ones and may lead to melanoma.
 In case you have different dysplastic moles, you are in serious danger of getting melanoma.

-In case you have any moles that are bigger than most ones and are smudgy or have unpredictable edges, which are uneven in shading or have some pinkness, you need to see a specialist and get them checked.
-Also, if you notice a change in the color or shade or the mole gets itchy, agonizingly painful or begins to bleed, it can be a sign of something serious, thus you must visit a specialist immediately.
+In case you have any moles that are bigger than the others and are smudgy or have unpredictable edges, which are uneven in shading or have some pinkness, you need to see a specialist and get them checked.
+Also, if you notice a change in the color or shade or it gets itchy, agonizingly painful or begins to bleed, it can be a sign of something serious.
+Thus you must visit a specialist immediately.

-Although, most of the moles are non-cancerous and not that dangerous.
-However, there are certain moles that convert into lumps and can be cancerous in nature.
+Although, most of them are non-cancerous and not that dangerous.
+However, there are some types that can convert into lumps and can be cancerous in nature.
 Although the chance of something like that happening is very rare, still it is a possibility.

-In case you notice a liquid discharge or pus formation in the mole, is another reason to instantly consult a doctor immediately.
+In case you notice a liquid discharge or pus formation in the mole, you must consult a doctor immediately.